sagemath/sage/src/doc/en/developer/coding_basics.rst

 - create a separate git repository and upload them there [2]_,

-- add metadata to the repository that make it a pip-installable package (distribution package),
+- add metadata to the repository that make it a pip-installable package (distribution package), as explained for example in the `Python Packaging User Guide <https://packaging.python.org/en/latest/tutorials/packaging-projects/>`_,

-- upload it to PyPI,
+- `upload it to PyPI <https://packaging.python.org/en/latest/tutorials/packaging-projects/#uploading-the-distribution-archives>`_,

-- create metadata in ``SAGE_ROOT/build/pkgs`` that make your new pip-installable package known to Sage.
+- create metadata in ``SAGE_ROOT/build/pkgs`` that make your new pip-installable package known to Sage; see :ref:`chapter-packaging`.

 For guiding examples of external repositories that host large data files, see https://github.com/sagemath/conway-polynomials, and